-241 A. A. Cançado Trindade, Los Tribunales Internacionales Contemporáneos y la Humanización del Derecho Internacional, Buenos Aires, Ed.
+229 A. A. Cançado Trindade, Los Tribunales Internacionales Contemporáneos y la Humanización del Derecho Internacional, Buenos Aires, Ed.
 Ad-Hoc, 2013, pp. 166-167; and cf. C. Husson-Rochcongar, Droit international des droits de l'homme et valeurs - Le recours aux valeurs dans la jurisprudence des organes spécialisés, Brussels, Bruylant, 2012, pp. 309-311, 451-452, 578-580, 744-745 and 771-772.

-- 211. In the domain of nuclear disarmament, we are faced today, within the conceptual universe of international law, with unexplainable insufficiencies, or anomalies, if not absurdities.
+207. In the domain of nuclear disarmament, we are faced today, within the conceptual universe of international law, with unexplainable insufficiencies, or anomalies, if not absurdities.
 For example, there are fortunately in our times conventions prohibiting biological and chemical weapons (of 1972 and 1993), but there is to date no such comprehensive conventional prohibition of nuclear weapons, which are far more destructive.
-There is no such prohibition despite the fact that they are in clear breach of international law, of IHL and the ILHR, as well as of the law of the United Nations. - 212.
-Does this make any sense?
+There is no such prohibition despite the fact that they are in clear breach of international law, of IHL and the ILHR, as well as of the law of the United Nations.

+208. Does this make any sense?
 Can international law prescind from ethics?
 In my understanding, not at all.
 Just as law and ethics go together (in the line of jusnaturalist thinking), scientific knowledge itself cannot be dissociated from ethics.
 The production of nuclear weapons is an illustration of the divorce between ethical considerations and scientific and technological progress.
-Otherwise, weapons which can destroy millions of innocent civilians, and the whole of humankind, would not have been conceived. - 213.
-The principles of recta ratio, orienting the lex praeceptiva, emanate from human conscience, affirming the ineluctable relationship between law and ethics.
+Otherwise, weapons which can destroy millions of innocent civilians, and the whole of humankind, would not have been conceived and produced.

+209. The principles of recta ratio, orienting the lex praeceptiva, emanate from human conscience, affirming the ineluctable relationship between law and ethics.
 Ethical considerations are to guide the debates on nuclear disarmament.
 Nuclear weapons, capable of destroying humankind as a whole, carry evil in themselves.
 They ignore civilian populations, they make abstraction of the principles of necessity, of distinction and of proportionality.
 They overlook the principle of humanity.
 They have no respect for the fundamental right to life.
-They are wholly illegal and illegitimate, rejected by the recta ratio, which endowed jus gentium, in its historical evolution, with ethical foundations, and its character of universality. - 214.
-Already in 1984, in its General Comment No. 14 (on the right to life), the UN Human Rights Committee (HRC under the Covenant on
+They are wholly illegal and illegitimate, rejected by the recta ratio, which endowed jus gentium, in its historical evolution, with ethical foundations, and its character of universality.